Psychoactive drug: Uses

-Three key factors influence drug use: the drug (type, strength, availability, etc.), the environment (relatives, poverty, social norms, etc.) and the individual (age, genetics, personality, etc.).
+Three key factors influence drug use: the drug (type, strength, availability, etc.), the individual (age, genetics, personality, etc.) and the environment (relatives, poverty, social norms, drug policy, etc.).

 The ways in which psychoactive substances are used vary widely between cultures.
 Some substances may have controlled or illegal uses, others may have shamanic purposes, and others are used medicinally.
-Examples would be social drinking, nootropic supplements, and sleep aids.
+Examples include social drinking, nootropic supplements, and sleep aids.
 Caffeine is the world's most widely consumed psychoactive substance, and is legal and unregulated in nearly all jurisdictions; in North America, 90% of adults consume caffeine daily.

 Mental disorders

 Zoloft (sertraline) is an SSRI antidepressant.

 Psychiatric medications are psychoactive drugs prescribed for the management of mental and emotional disorders, or to aid in overcoming challenging behavior.
 There are six major classes of psychiatric medications: